OasisLMF/GenerateDocs/src/getting_started/mdk_quickstart.rst

 Model Development Kit  (MDK) Quickstart Guide
 =============================================

 The model development kit (MDK) is the `oasislmf <https://pypi.org/project/oasislmf/>`_ Python package.
-It provides various features and tools for developing, implementing, running and testing models compatible with the Oasis framework.
+It provides various features and tools for developing, implementing, running and testing Oasis models.
 Installation instructions are provided on the PyPI package home page.
 This quickstart guide will cover the following topics.

 * Command line interface
 * Implementing and testing lookups